jbranchaud/til/ruby/limit-split.md

 I've only ever used Ruby's [`String#split`](http://ruby-doc.org//core-2.2.0/String.html#method-i-split) with the delimiter argument (e.g. `"this string has spaces".split(" ")`).
-This method has another argument that can be specified, the `limit` argument.
+However, this method has another argument you can specify; the `limit` argument.
 With `limit`, you can *limit* the number of times that the split happens.